Email lists are a crucial part of growing your author platform, reaching your target readers, and selling more books.

 I wanted to create a unique reader magnet that no one else had done, so I ended up creating a reader magnet entitled “100 Early Christian Quotes on Not Killing.”
 That reader magnet would become part of the content for a chapter in my book, and it’s attractive to people interested in justice and peacemaking.

-Thomas: reader magnet is a short, free thank-you gift that people receive immediately after subscribing to your email list.
+Thomas: A reader magnet is a short, free thank-you gift that people receive immediately after subscribing to your email list.
 When you’re fishing for readers, you want the right bait so you can attract the right fish.

 I love that you’re targeting pacifists.
 That seems like a small niche, but that’s exactly what you’re looking for as an author.
 There are many pacifists out there.
 They may not know one another, but they’re looking for things that support their ideas, or they’re curious about pacifism.